MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-deployment.md

 Deploying Azure Data Explorer cluster into your subnet allows you to setup data connections with [Event Hub](/azure/event-hubs/event-hubs-about) or [Event Grid](/azure/event-grid/overview) while restricting the underlying resources for Azure Data Explorer subnet.

 > [!NOTE]
-> When using EventGrid setup with [Storage](/azure/storage/common/storage-introduction) and [Event Hub](/azure/event-hubs/event-hubs-about), the storage account used in the subscription can be locked with service endpoints to Azure Data Explorer's subnet while allowing trusted Azure platform services in the [firewall configuration](/azure/storage/common/storage-network-security), but the Event Hub can't enable Service Endpoint since it doesn't support trusted [Azure platform services](/azure/event-hubs/event-hubs-service-endpoints).
+> When using Event Grid setup with [Storage](/azure/storage/common/storage-introduction) and [Event Hub](/azure/event-hubs/event-hubs-about), the storage account used in the subscription can be locked with service endpoints to Azure Data Explorer's subnet while allowing trusted Azure platform services in the [firewall configuration](/azure/storage/common/storage-network-security), but the Event Hub can't enable Service Endpoint since it doesn't support trusted [Azure platform services](/azure/event-hubs/event-hubs-service-endpoints).

 ## Private Endpoints